You can use the front panel interface, web UI, or Serv App to control and configure Serv 4K to connect to a network.

 NOTE: Serv 4K can stream to up to 20 clients when connected to a Wi-Fi network in Client mode, or 10 when using Access Point (AP) mode.
 The number of connected devices is based on streaming bitrate.

-2. To switch to Client Mode: From Serv Manager or the web UI, navigate to the Network settings, select WiFi/Wireless, then switch to Client Mode.
-From the front panel, press the Menu button to navigate to the WiFi screen.
-Press the Select/Enter button to navigate to the WiFi Mode screen, then hold down the Select/Enter button to switch to Client Mode.
+- To switch to Client Mode: From Serv Manager or the web UI, navigate to the Networksettings, select WiFi/Wireless, then switch to Client Mode.
+From the front panel, press the Menubutton to navigate to the WiFi screen.
+Press the Select/Enter button to navigate to the WiFi Mode screen, then hold down the Select/Enterbutton to switch to Client Mode.

-1. Attach a Node II or USB modem to one or both to Serv 4K’s USB-C ports (I), then press the MENU button on the front panel to navigate to the Modem screen and verify that the modem has been detected and connected.
+- Press the Menu button on the front panel to open the Modem screen and verify that the modem has been detected and connected.

-2. If the modem is not detected, connect your computer to Serv 4K’s AP network, then enter the default IP address 172.16.1.1 in the navigation bar to access the web UI and manually configure the modem from the Network menu.
+- If the modem is not detected, connect your computer to the device’s AP network, then enter the default IP address 172.16.1.1 in your browser’s navigation bar to access the web UI.
+From the Network menu, manually configure the modem.

 Configure Node II (Serv 4K)